MetPX/sr3-examples/empty-mqtt-pump/roundtripping_WMO_WIS.md

-# Subscribe to Sarracenia Data pump, producing a WMO/WIS format message flow
+# WMO datamart & WMO/WIS format Data Interchange.

+This pair of configurations subscribes to an ECCC datamart, creates WMO/WIS format messages for each product, and then uploads them to a local mosquitto (MQTT) broker.
+A second configuration subscribes to the messages and downloads, confirming the ability to ingest WIS format messages.

+To start with install the local broker with the procedure in README.md.
-Given one has installed a local mqtt broker, and sr3 then the following configurations are installed:
+Then the following configurations need to be installed:

 The sarra/hpfx_amis_to_local_mqtt configuration will: